SonarQube installation on docker container with docker-compose

 docker-compose -f sonar.yml up

-In the console, we will see the docker compose commands fot creating the containers.
+In the console, we will see a number of commands running internally by docker-compose while creating the containers.

 When we want to bring down all the containers from the docker-compose file, we will need to run the following command